 Interacting with Holocaust survivors’ accounts of persecution, loss, and survival – their primary voices – offers distinct learning opportunities that support historical thinking and engagement with primary and secondary sources.

 Materials are recommended for students in grades eight through 12, with adaptations possible for intermediate grades.
-As students explore this resource, the testimony excerpts, and the suggested discussions and activities, they employ a number of the core emphases of 21st Century Learning and British Columbia’s new curriculum, such as personalized and deeper learning processes, as well as digital learning.
-This resource also supports the development of critical and creative thinking skills and reflection on social responsibility, all of which are core competencies of the new B.C. curriculum.
+As students explore this resource, the testimony excerpts, and the suggested discussions and activities, they employ a number of the core emphases of 21st-century learning and the British Columbia curriculum, such as personalized and deeper learning processes, as well as digital learning.
+This resource also supports the development of critical and creative thinking skills and reflection on social responsibility, all of which are core competencies of the BC curriculum.

 This website acts as a portal for educators and students to engage with Holocaust testimony in a lesson, for a larger unit, or as part of an independent research project.
 The lessons are clustered into themes that are linked to the testimonies in the Vancouver Holocaust Education Centre’s collection as well as to topics of particular relevance to the history of the Holocaust and the provincial curriculum.
 The themes do not reflect the entire history of the Holocaust but rather represent certain aspects of it.